wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You may want to download TraceTogether and/or SingPass, as well as the StayHome@SG app.

 If you are driving into, or passing through any districts/states with any form of MCO in effect, please apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
 This applies to travellers departing from KLIA/KLIA2 as well.
 See: [Known Areas Affected By MCO][Appendix MCO]

+## Do I need to do a swab test before entering Singapore? {#sg-pre-entry-swab}

+No. Singapore PRs are exempt from the rule.

+However, if there are non-SCs/non-SPRs in your travelling party, they will need to do a pre-departure swab.
+See [here](#enter-sg-non-pr).

 ## How long is the SHN going to be? {#shn-duration}